NY Bar Exam Sells Out

 So I’m going to look back at the good old days every now and then during the pandemic.

-Five years ago I reported this: “Something called the Legal Executive Institute last week published an article called “Making Your Law Firm a Great Place To Work” in which we’re told that law firms being great places to work ‘is a trend that will only accelerate.’”
+Five years ago I reported this: “Something called the Legal Executive Institute last week published an article called “Making Your Law Firm a Great Place to Work” in which we’re told that law firms being great places to work ‘is a trend that will only accelerate.’”

 Believe it or not, your law firm wasn’t always a great place to work.